Hubble Space Telescope: Orbital decay and controlled reentry

 Hubble orbits the Earth in the extremely tenuous upper atmosphere, and over time its orbit decays due to drag.
 If not reboosted, it will re-enter the Earth's atmosphere within some decades, with the exact date depending on how active the Sun is and its impact on the upper atmosphere.
 If Hubble were to descend in a completely uncontrolled re-entry, parts of the main mirror and its support structure would probably survive, leaving the potential for damage or even human fatalities.
 In 2013, deputy project manager James Jeletic projected that Hubble could survive into the 2020s.
 Based on solar activity and atmospheric drag, or lack thereof, a natural atmospheric reentry for Hubble will occur between 2028 and 2040.
 In June 2016, NASA extended the service contract for Hubble until June 2021.
-In November 2021, NASA extended the service contract for Hubble until June 2026.
+This was later extended until June 2026.

-NASA's original plan for safely de-orbiting Hubble was to retrieve it using a Space Shuttle.
-Hubble would then have most likely been displayed in the Smithsonian Institution.
-This is no longer possible since the Space Shuttle fleet has been retired, and would have been unlikely in any case due to the cost of the mission and risk to the crew.
-Instead, NASA considered adding an external propulsion module to allow controlled re-entry.
-Ultimately, in 2009, as part of Servicing Mission 4, the last servicing mission by the Space Shuttle, NASA installed the Soft Capture Mechanism (SCM), to enable deorbit by either a crewed or robotic mission.
+During planning for Servicing Mission4, NASA considered a Propulsion Deorbit Module (PDM) to provide controlled re-entry, but ultimately chose a different approach.
+In 2009, as part of Servicing Mission 4, the last servicing mission by the Space Shuttle, NASA installed the Soft Capture Mechanism (SCM), to enable deorbit by either a crewed or robotic mission.
 The SCM, together with the Relative Navigation System (RNS), mounted on the Shuttle to collect data to "enable NASA to pursue numerous options for the safe de-orbit of Hubble", constitute the Soft Capture and Rendezvous System (SCRS).